Juan González Martínez

 Orgelpunkt - Trombone and Organ

-Sackbut player from Bremen with Spanish roots
+Sackbut & historic trombone player from northern Germany with Spanish roots

 Projects and ensembles